rgelb/jcarousellite/readme.md

 ## jCarouselLite - Original Version

-This is the original version of [jCarouselLite](http://www.gmarwaha.com/jquery/jcarousellite/).
+# If you are starting a new project, do NOT use this carousel.

-Current stable version is 1.1.
+Current stable version is 1.1.1
-For detailed documentation visit the [Project Page](http://www.gmarwaha.com/jquery/jcarousellite/)
+For detailed documentation visit the [Project Page](http://www.gmarwaha.com/jquery/jcarousellite/) of the original project.

 * [Project Page](http://www.gmarwaha.com/jquery/jcarousellite/)
 * [Installation Instruction](http://www.gmarwaha.com/jquery/jcarousellite/installation.php)